The Sword of Damocles (virtual reality)

-The Sword of Damocles was created in 1968 by computer scientist Ivan Sutherland with the help of his students Bob Sproull, Quintin Foster, and Danny Cohen.
-Before he began working toward what he termed "the ultimate display", Ivan Sutherland was already well respected for his accomplishments in computer graphics (see Sketchpad).
+This prototype was created in 1968 by computer scientist Ivan Sutherland with the help of his students Bob Sproull, Quintin Foster, and Danny Cohen.
+Before he began working toward what he termed "the ultimate display", because it could theoretically simulate any kind of display, including 2D monitors.
+Ivan Sutherland was already well respected for his accomplishments in computer graphics, such as Sketchpad.
 At MIT's Lincoln Laboratory beginning in 1966, Sutherland and his colleagues performed what are widely believed to be the first experiments with head-mounted displays of different kinds.

 Features

 The device was primitive both in terms of user interface and realism, and the graphics comprising the virtual environment were simple wireframe rooms.
 Sutherland's system displayed output from a computer program in the stereoscopic display.
 The perspective that the software showed the user would depend on the position of the user's gaze – which is why head tracking was necessary.
 The HMD had to be attached to a mechanical arm suspended from the ceiling of the lab partially due to its weight, and primarily to track head movements via linkages.
 The formidable appearance of the mechanism inspired its name.
 While using The Sword of Damocles, a user had to have his or her head securely fastened into the device to perform the experiments.
 At this time, the various components being tested were not fully integrated with one another.